clnsmth/soso/docs/source/index.rst

     :target: https://zenodo.org/badge/latestdoi/666558073
     :alt: Latest Zenodo DOI

-For converting metadata into `Science On Schema.Org`_.
+For converting dataset metadata into `Science On Schema.Org`_ markup.

 .. _Science On Schema.Org: https://github.com/ESIPFed/science-on-schema.org

 -------------------

-The primary function is to convert metadata records into SOSO markup.
+**Metadata Conversion**

 To perform a conversion, specify the file path of the metadata and the desired conversion strategy.
 Each metadata standard corresponds to a specific strategy.

     >>> from soso.main import convert
     >>> r = convert(file='metadata.xml', strategy='EML')
     >>> r
     '{"@context": {"@vocab": "https://schema.org/", "prov": "http://www. ...}'

+For a list of available strategies, please refer to the documentation of the `convert` function.

+**Adding Unmappable Properties**

 Some SOSO properties may not be derived from metadata records alone.
-In such cases, additional information can be provided via `kwargs`, where keys match the property name, and values are the property value.
+In such cases, additional information can be provided via `kwargs`, where keys match the top level property name, and values are the property value.

 For example, the `url` property representing the landing page URL does not exist in an EML metadata record.
 But this information is known to the repository hosting the dataset.